jperdior/sequra-code-challenge/Readme.md

 - Clone the repository
 - Run `make start`

-The fixtures takes a while to run, white for `[OK] Cache for the "dev" environment (debug=true) was successfully cleared.` to appear in the console.
+The fixtures takes a while to run, wait for `[OK] Cache for the "dev" environment (debug=true) was successfully cleared.` to appear in the console.

 To run the tests:

 - Run `make tests`

-To run start the consumer and feed the queue:
+To run the consumer and feed the queue:

 - Run `make run`